 Literature is so special to me for all of these reasons and more.
 There’s nothing quite like sitting down with a good book.
 Similarly to music, many of you may even remember a point in your life when a work of literature was able to get you through a hard time.
 For me, I can look back on myself and remember who I was when I read it, almost as if I was a different person.

-I owe much of my personal growth to this art.
+I owe much of my personal growth to this creative writing art.
 I encourage you to pick up a book and read it today.
 Nothing else in the world can do what literature does and make us feel the way that reading and writing does.
 I feel it is our duty to preserve this art form and pass it on to those after us.